SeriouslyInc/tylertate/blog/_posts/2010-05-05-the-google-redesign-a-closer-look.markdown

 publisher: The TwigKit Blog
 originalurl: http://blog.twigkit.com/google-redesign/
 keywords: [ux,search]
+snippet: "This morning I got out of bed, ate my cereal, took my shower.
+Everything was proceeding pretty predictably.
+But then I did a Google search — usually a pretty mundane task — but this morning, Google looked very different than it did yesterday."
 ---

 This morning I got out of bed, ate my cereal, took my shower.
 Everything was proceeding pretty predictably.
 But then I did a Google search — usually a pretty mundane task — but this morning, Google looked very different than it did yesterday.